-Thanks to the recent rise in microdermabrasion's popularity, many home systems have been made available to consumers.
-Kits range in price, and some include a small mechanical or battery-operated applicator (a smaller, home-version of the wand used by professionals), and other are simply a jar or bottle of a product meant to be applied by hand.
+Thanks to the recent rise in popularity of microdermabrasion, many DIY systems have been made available to consumers.
+Kits range in price, and some include a small mechanical or battery-operated applicator (a smaller, home-version of the wand used by professionals), while others are simply a jar or bottle of a product meant to be applied by hand.

-All of these home systems, regardless of the particular type, are safe to use and can help improve your skin.
-That being said, it's important that you remember that at-home results won't be as significant as they would be if done by a professional, using a medical grade device.
+All of these home systems can help improve your skin.
+That being said, it's important to remember that at-home results won't be as significant as they would be if done by a professional using a medical grade device.
 Also, keep in mind that using it too often can damage your skin.
 Be sure to follow all the instructions carefully.

 Can I go back to work after a microdermabrasion treatment?

-If you want to!
+If you want to, you can certainly return to work.
 The procedure is low risk, non-invasive, and has only mild side effects that fade quickly.
 Some patients might notice a little tightness in their skin right after treatment.
 Others might have some slight dryness, depending on their skin type.
 A simple moisturizer can help with this issue.
 You'll also be asked to not wear any makeup for the rest of the day to give your skin a chance to heal and breath.